-With the acquisition of Assembléon, we have broadened our advanced packaging product offering with solutions for flip chip, WLP, FOWLP, POP, embedded die, SiP and modules markets.
+With the acquisition of Liteq, we have broadened our product offering with Lithographic stepper typically used for the formation of RDL in FOWLP, FIWLP and FC.

-Electronics Assembly
+Electronic Assembly

-With the added portfolio of Assembléon, we have diversified our business with SMT placement technologies in addition to wire bond technologies while further expanding market reach into the automotive, LED lighting, medical and industrial segments with Electronic Assembly solutions.
+Our iX and iFlex series machines enable us to diversify our business with SMT placement technologies, thereby expanding market reach into the automotive, LED lighting, medical and industrial segments with Electronic Assembly solutions.